How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 We want tickets on one platform to show up on the other, and we want to create some rules to decide which ones are shared.

-After setting up GitHub in the Exalate app, you should be redirected to a welcome screen:
+After setting up GitHub in the Exalate app, you should be redirected to a welcome screen.

 Click on the “Connections” tab on the left-hand menu.
 From there, click on “Initiate connection”.

 Next, you’ll need to enter the details of your other connection.
-In this case that will be your Zendesk account URL.
+In this case, that will be your Zendesk account URL.

 As seen in the screen above, you will be prompted to select one out of the two configuration modes.
 The Basic mode allows you to sync tickets or issues according to default mapping rules which cannot be changed.
 The Script mode on the other hand allows you to change sync rules and experiment with advanced features.
+You can also use AI in the Script mode.
+We will cover that in the next section.

 We will have a look at both these modes separately as they involve different ways of setting up connections.